-Welcome to the music home base of Craig Donovan and my photographic diary of the travels where my music has taken me as well as the special people in my life, cultures, places, social causes and things that inspire me and feed my soul.
-I am a singer-songwriter, electric and acoustic guitarist, mandolinist and keyboardist (piano, synthesizer) originally from New York City, who now hails from the Washington, DC area.
+Welcome to the music home base of Craig Donovan and the photographic diary of my travels where my music and environmental writings have taken me and the special people in my life, cultures, places, social causes, and things that inspire me and feed my soul.
+I am a singer-songwriter, electric and acoustic guitarist, mandolinist, and keyboardist (piano, synthesizer) originally from New York City, who now hails from the Washington, DC area.

-The style of my original music has been described as if James Taylor crashed into Weezer, Elvis Costello or Asian Kung-Fu Generation.
-An eclectic mix of beautifully-crafted engaging harmonies, emotional lyrics and rhythmic flow with a professional, engrossing and energetic stage presence and prominent guitar arpeggios, hard-edged guitar riffs, and power chords.
+One describes my original music as if James Taylor crashed into Weezer, Elvis Costello, or Asian Kung-Fu Generation.
+An eclectic mix of beautifully crafted engaging harmonies, emotional lyrics, and rhythmic flow with a professional, engaging, and energetic stage presence, prominent guitar arpeggios, hard-edged guitar riffs, and power chords.

 The Okinawa Times Interviews Craig Donovan and Publishes His Opinion Piece "Regaining Trust By Environmental Protection" A Call for Revision of the U.S.-Japan SOFA